Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Introduction

-Motivated by these issues, in this paper we study the inference for IV regressions with a small, and thus, fixed number of clusters.
+Motivated by these issues, in this paper we study the inference for IV regressions with a small, and thus, fixed number of clusters and weak within-cluster dependence.
 We denote clusters in which the parameters of the endogenous variables are strongly identified as strong IV clusters.
-First, we show that a wild bootstrap Wald test, with or without the cluster-robust covariance estimator (CCE), controls size asymptotically up to a small error, as long as there exists at least one strong IV cluster.
+First, we show that a wild bootstrap Wald test, with or without the cluster-robust variance estimator (CRVE), controls size asymptotically up to a small error, as long as there exists at least one strong IV cluster.
 Second, we show that the wild bootstrap tests have power against local alternatives at 10\% and 5\% significance levels when there are at least five and six strong IV clusters, respectively.
-Third, in the common case of testing a single restriction, we show the bootstrap Wald test with CCE is more powerful than that without CCE for distant local alternatives.
+Third, in the common case of testing a single restriction, we show the bootstrap Wald test with CRVE is more powerful than that without CRVE for distant local alternatives.
 Fourth, we develop the full-vector inference based on a wild bootstrap \citet[AR]{Anderson-Rubin(1949)} test, which controls size asymptotically up to a small error regardless of instrument strength.
-Fifth, we show that in the common case with a single endogenous variable and a single IV, a wild bootstrap test based on the unstudentized Wald statistic (i.e., the one without CCE) is asymptotically equivalent to a certain wild bootstrap AR test under both null and alternative, implying that in such a case it is fully robust to weak IV.
+Fifth, in the Online Supplement we show that for the common case with a single endogenous variable and a single IV, a wild bootstrap test based on the unstudentized Wald statistic (i.e., the one without CRVE) is asymptotically equivalent to a certain wild bootstrap AR test under both null and alternative, implying that in such a case it is fully robust to weak IV.
 Sixth, we show in the Online Supplement that bootstrapping weak-IV-robust tests other than the AR test (e.g., the Lagrange multiplier test or the conditional quasi-likelihood ratio test) controls asymptotic size when there is at least one strong IV cluster.